keithalewis/math/um1.md

 This note assumes you are familiar with measure theory and stochastic processes, but are not necessarily an expert.
-We provide a mathematically rigorous model for any set of instruments that can be used to value, hedge, and understand how poorly risk-neutral pricing can be used for managing risk.
-It does not provide a solution, only an initial framework for for further research.
+We provide a mathematically rigorous model that extends [@Ros1978] without involving the Hahn-Banack theorem.
+The Unified Model can be used on any set of instruments to value, hedge, and understand how poorly risk-neutral pricing can be used for managing risk.
+It does not provide a solution, only an initial framework for further research.

 ## Unified Model